Monday, April 20, 2026

 I asked, 'Why is this bill so large?'

-They said, 'It's cos of our high service charge,'
+They said, 'It's our high service charge,'

-I said, 'That's fine, I understand
+Son smiled, 'That's fine, I understand -

 There's always something underhand.'